Accelerated Sequential Posterior Inference via Reuse for Gravitational-Wave Analyses

-Orbital eccentricity has become an increasingly important focus within gravitational-wave astronomy, as it provides a clear signature of dynamical formation channels \cite{Mandel:2021smh} and several observed events show potential evidence for it \cite{Romero-Shaw:2020thy,Romero-Shaw:2022xko,Gupte:2024jfe,Morras:2025xfu}.
+Orbital eccentricity is astrophysically interesting because it provides a clear signature of dynamical formation channels \cite{Mandel:2021smh} and several observed events show potential evidence for it \cite{Romero-Shaw:2020thy,Romero-Shaw:2022xko,Gupte:2024jfe,Morras:2025xfu}.
 However, incorporating eccentricity typically requires reanalyzing existing events, which can be computationally expensive.
-To demonstrate the robustness of this approach using a simulated signal with an eccentricity at 20 Hz of 0.25, we show how \gls{aspire} can extend a result obtained under the quasi-circular, aligned-spin assumption with \texttt{TaylorF2}~\cite{Buonanno:2009zt}, updating it with the eccentric waveform model \texttt{TaylorF2Ecc}~\cite{Moore:2016qxz}.
-In \cref{fig:adding_eccentricity} (bottom), we present the posterior distributions, including the eccentricity posterior, which agrees with the baseline analysis.
-The distributions show good agreement, while \gls{aspire} achieves a \EccentricEvalsPerSample-fold reduction in evaluations per sample corresponding to a \EccentricTimePerSample times improvement in the time per sample.
+To demonstrate robustness when adding this physics, we consider a simulated signal with $e_{20\,\mathrm{Hz}}=0.25$ and use \gls{aspire} to update a quasi-circular aligned-spin analysis with \texttt{TaylorF2}~\cite{Buonanno:2009zt} to the eccentric model \texttt{TaylorF2Ecc}~\cite{Moore:2016qxz}. \Cref{fig:adding_eccentricity} (bottom) shows the posterior distributions, including the eccentricity posterior, which agrees with the baseline analysis.

-These examples illustrate that \gls{aspire} correctly incorporates new physical degrees of freedom without introducing bias, even in cases where the added parameters are strongly correlated with existing ones.
+These examples illustrate that \gls{aspire} incorporates new physical degrees of freedom without introducing bias, even in cases where the added parameters are strongly correlated with existing ones.